 Imagine this… no stress ways to use your vacation to teach your kids about money?
 Whaaat?
 You know, you’re getting ready for your families summer vacation and the kids are already hounding you about all the things they want to do and want to buy on the trip!?
 How can you use these nags to teach your kids about money?

-How do we get the asking, begging pleading to stop – really stop?
+How do we get the asking, begging, and pleading to stop – really stop?

-How can we turn it around so our vaca actually teaches ‘em somethin’ about money?
+How can we turn it around so our vacay actually teaches them something about money?
+You ready?

 Tip #1 – Be Proactive